The Sims 2: Create-a-Sim

 In The Sims 2, Create a Family is entered by clicking the "Families" button in the lower left-hand corner of the neighborhood view, then clicking the large "Create New Family" button.
 Clicking the button labeled "Create A Sim" will expand a tab which has the "Create a Sim" and "Make a Child" icons.
 "Make a Child" will be grayed out unless the family contains an adult male and adult female.
 Clicking the "Create a Sim" icon will generate a random adult Sim, who may be male or female which can be edited by the player.

-As opposed to The Sims, any age besides baby or young adult (which must be made in the University Create a Student) may be created.
-Instead of having to choose from already finished faces which include hair, it is now possible to alter the facial structure (e.g. widening the nose, thinning the lips, elongating the chin, etc.) and choose any hairstyle to go with it.
+As opposed to The Sims, any age besides baby or young adult (which must be made in the University Create a Student tool) may be created.
+Instead of having to choose from already finished faces which include hair, it is now possible to alter the facial structure (e.g. widening the nose, thinning the lips, elongating the chin, and so on) and choose any hairstyle to go with it.
 Different eye colors and an additional skin tone is available for the Sims as well.
 If Sims are older than a child, their aspiration and turn-ons/offs (Nightlife or later) may be determined.
 There are ten personality traits which are: sloppy, neat, shy, outgoing, lazy, active, serious, playful, grouchy, and nice but only 25 personality points which can be assigned to those traits.

-However, in The Sims 2, all personality points must be assigned.
+In The Sims 2, all personality points must be assigned.
 Additionally, there are twelve pre-set personalities, one for each zodiac sign.
 A zodiac sign will be set which matches the personality the player has selected for the Sim.
-A sim also has one of six Aspirations which is a lifetime goal that strongly influences their Wants and Fears which are: Grow Up, Romance, Family, Knowledge, Popularity, and Fortune.The Sims 2 also comes with The Sims 2 Body Shop, which enables users to create custom genetics, make-up, clothes, and Sims, with the help of third-party tools, such as Microsoft Paint, Paint.NET, Adobe Photoshop, GIMP, and SimPE.
+A sim also has one of eight Aspirations which is a lifetime goal that strongly influences their Wants and Fears which are: Grow Up (only for toddler and child Sims), Romance, Family, Knowledge, Popularity, Fortune, Pleasure (Nightlife or later), and the Grilled Cheese aspiration (Nightlife or later, and can only be set as a Sim's main aspiration if they use the ReNuYuSenso Orb machine and it malfunctions).
+The Sims 2 comes with The Sims 2 Body Shop, which enables users to create custom genetics, make-up, clothes, and Sims, with the help of third-party tools, such as Microsoft Paint, Paint.NET, Adobe Photoshop, GIMP, and SimPE.